 - What are the Basic Parts of MS Word Window?

-- The Different Parts and Functions of MS Word Window
+- Different Parts of MS Word Window and its Functions

 What is MS Word window?